QAnon supporters meet in Dallas expecting return of JFK Jr. from the dead - NewsBreak

 A popular QAnon influencer used the messaging app Telegram to repeat debunked claims of widespread fraud in the 2020 election to their over 250,000 followers, Rolling Stone reports .
 The influencer theorized that John F. Kennedy, Jr., who died in a plane crash at the age of 38, will come back to life, and that another QAnon theory will be proven true: that every U.S. president and law since 1871 is illegitimate.

 The “1871” theory relates to the passage of the District of Columbia Organic Act of 1871, which QAnon believers say transitioned the U.S. into a corporation.
-“The theory is based on a false interpretation of the Organic Act,” writes BBC’s Shayan Sardarizadeh . “[The act] merely turned the District of Columbia into a municipal corporation, better known as a local governing body, and has no relation to a president or the U.S. as a whole.”Intelligence report warns of more violence by QAnon followers
+“The theory is based on a false interpretation of the Organic Act,” writes BBC’s Shayan Sardarizadeh . “[The act] merely turned the District of Columbia into a municipal corporation, better known as a local governing body, and has no relation to a president or the U.S. as a whole.”21 million Americans say Biden is ‘illegitimate’ and Trump should be restored by violence, survey finds

 This “loophole” is believed to make Trump’s reinstatement possible — after which he would make JFK Jr. (who they believe has been in hiding) his vice president before stepping down.
 That would make Kennedy Jr. president.
 The prominent QAnon influencer, Rolling Stone reports, says once Trump steps down, he will become “1 of 7 new Kings.
 Most likely the King of Kings.”